What kind of jobs are there in the "Construction" field for Specified Skills (SSW)? Here's what they do!

 There are two types of Specified Skills: Specified Skilled Worker (i) and Specified Skilled Worker (ii).

-Please read this as well.
+Please read it as well.

 What jobs can you work in the construction field as Specified Skills (SSW)?
 Let's take a look at the job content.